alex3493/greetings-api/Readme.md

 ```

 4. Add symfony.test to your operating system *hosts* file.
-5. Open https://symfony.test in browser and accept security warning about self-signed certificates.
+5. Open https://symfony.test in browser and accept security warning (self-signed certificates).
 6. Browse OpenAPI docs: http://localhost:8888

 ## How to test

-**Console commands should be executed inside `php` containers.**
+**Console commands should be executed inside `php` container.**

 Run `docker exec -it php bash` or use your favourite Docker desktop application `php` container Exec tab.